I want to take part, but I’m scared of being on TV or identified in public!

-Ride fully anonymously by wearing sunglasses, lots of bodypaint, crazy wigs, masks, fun outfits, or weird and wonderful clothing.
-Disguise yourself in your own creative way and incorporate messages for your cause while you’re at it!
+Ride anonymously by wearing sunglasses, body paint, wigs, masks, outfits (who said you had to be naked?), or weird and wonderful paraphernalia.
+Disguise yourself in your own creative way, and incorporate messages for your cause while you do it!
 (Read here for some ideas.)

 1. Obscene Exposure: “A person shall not, in or within view from a public place or a school, wilfully and obscenely expose his or her person.”

 2. Offensive Conduct: “A person must not conduct himself or herself in an offensive manner in or near, or within view or hearing from, a public place or a school.”

 These offences actually depend on contemporary community standards, which means the past does not legally determine what the present or future situation is around these offences.

 This means that if culture or community attitudes around a certain context of public nudity has progressed beyond past prudish mores, and are now only minority views on the matter, they no longer hold legal basis.

 This means the police cannot continue enforcing based on past cultural standards, but must reflect contemporary community standards.